 The City was awarded loan/forgiveness State Funds to design a future sewer expansion project and to construct new water wells and system upgrades.
 The water plant/well project will cost almost 6 million dollars with almost half of that amount forgiven.
+The construction of this project was completed in 2024.

-The city received Federal relief (ARPA) funds for 2.54 million dollars that will be used to upgrade the treatment ability of the wastewater plant.
+The city received Federal relief (ARPA) funds for 2.54 million dollars that was used to upgrade the treatment ability of the wastewater plant in the 2024 fiscal year.